MittaAI/Laminoid/README.md

 ### Instructor Embeddings
 Currently supports [Instructor Large](https://huggingface.co/hkunlp/instructor-large) or [Instructor XL](https://huggingface.co/hkunlp/instructor-xl).
 Instructor also has a [whitepaper](https://arxiv.org/abs/2212.09741) you can read.

-Supports keyterm extraction using a model ensemble.
-It uses BERT, H2-keywordextractor, and Fasttext.

 Subsequent improvements to this repo will add support for other models, like Llama 2.